dogweather/forkful/content/en/vba/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?

-Using a debugger in Visual Basic for Applications (VBA) involves running your code step-by-step to inspect its execution flow and variable states.
-This process is crucial for identifying and fixing errors in your code, ultimately ensuring it performs as expected.

 ## How to:
 In VBA, the debugger is integral to the Visual Basic Editor (VBE).
 Here's how you can leverage it:

 1. **Setting Breakpoints**: Click in the left margin next to the code line you're interested in, or place your cursor on the line and press F9.
 This tells VBA to pause execution when it reaches this point.